How many confetti cannons do I need?

 Weddings

-For the first dance, two wedding confetti cannons crossed over the dance floor will cover the happy couple perfectly.
-If you would like to cover the whole dance floor, use medium cannons.
-And to fill the room, providing you have a high ceiling, use two large cannons.
+For the first dance, two small wedding confetti cannons crossed over the dance floor will cover the happy couple perfectly.
+If you would like to cover the whole dance floor when your guests join you, use medium cannons.
+And to fill the room, provided you have a high ceiling, use two large cannons.

-There are plenty of other moments to celebrate such as leaving the church after the ceremony, arriving at the reception and cutting the cake.
+There are plenty of other moments to celebrate throughout your wedding day such as when you first leave the church after the ceremony, when you cut the cake or as a grand send off as you depart at the end of the night.

-If you are using the cannons outside, then large cannons are ideal as the confetti can fly high into the sky and cascade down for longer.
+If you are using the confetti cannons outside, then large cannons are ideal as the confetti can fly high into the sky and cascade down for longer.
+Just be sure to stand up wind of where you would like the confetti to fall as Mother Nature will play a big part in which direction it goes.

 Stage shows

 Fired in from both wings simultaneously, small and medium confetti cannons are usually fine depending on the width of the stage.
 8m across, use small and 10m across, use medium.
-Point them up to a central point over the stage and you will get an even coverage as the confetti breaks up and falls as a curtain.
+Point them up to a central point over the stage and you will get a beautiful, even coverage.
+That's right, when we say 'range, 8 metres' it's not that all the confetti goes to 8 metres and falls there, it will spread out from the cannon to 8 metres and fall as a curtain of fluttering colour.

-If you want the confetti cannons to fire out into the auditorium, large cannons will fire up to 12m, including the audience in all the fun.
-Streamer cannons are a good option for larger theatres as the streamers can travel up to 25m but are easily cleared up.
+If you would like to fire confetti cannons out into the auditorium, large cannons will shoot up to 12m, including the audience in all the fun.
+Streamer cannons are a good option too for large theatres as the streamers can travel up to 25m but are easily cleaned up.

 Photo shoots